toshi0383/xcconfig-extractor/README.md

 [This article](https://pewpewthespells.com/blog/xcconfig_guide.html#BuildSettingInheritance) is helpful to understand how inheritance works.

 # Install
-## Binary
-- Download binary from releases page.
-- `chmod +x ~/Downloaded/xcconfig-extractor`
-- Put the executable where ever you want.

 ## Build from source
 - Clone this repo and run `swift build -c release`.
 - Executable will be created at `.build/release/xcconfig-extractor`.